Japan train tickets: Travel guide

 Shinkansen Tickets

-There are two classes of seats on most Shinkansen trains: ‘Standard’ and ‘Green’.
-‘Standard’ seats are the regular seats which are on all trains, they are comfortable and offer spacious legroom.
+There are 2 classes of seats on most Shinkansen trains: ‘Standard’ and ‘Green’.
+‘Standard’ seats are comfortable and offer spacious legroom.
 ‘Green’ seats are the first-class option, they are even more spacious and the cars are less crowded.

 Most Shinkansen offer reserved and non-reserved seats.
-All the seats are reserved on certain types of trains on some lines (Hayabusa, Hayate, and Komachi trains on the Tohoku and Hokkaido Shinkansen lines, and the Kagayaki trains on the Hokuriku Shinkansen line).
+Seat reservations are on certain types of trains on some lines (Hayabusa, Hayate, and Komachi trains on the Tohoku and Hokkaido Shinkansen lines, and the Kagayaki trains on the Hokuriku Shinkansen line).
 All Green car seats are also always reserved.

 Shinkansen ticket

-There is also a seat reservation fee which is 320, 520 or 720 yen depending on whether it is the high, low or regular season.
-An additional supplement of between 100 and 620 yen is charged for reserving seats on Nozomi, Mizuho, Hayabusa and Komachi trains.
+There is also a seat reservation fee which is ¥320, ¥520 or ¥720 depending on whether it is the high, low, or regular season.
+An additional fee of between ¥100 and ¥620 is charged for reserving seats on Nozomi, Mizuho, Hayabusa, and Komachi trains.

 Japan rail passes